alfarih31/alfarih31.github.io/_includes/docs/resume.md

 #### Nomura Research Institute Indonesia (NRI Indonesia) - Backend Engineer

 *09/2022 - Present*

+A Business Consultant companies with Software as a Service (SaaS) as one of their services.
+Digital Transformation and software development are their experts.
+Their clients such as Manufacture Companies, Finance Companies, and F & B Companies.

+Achievements/Tasks:

+- Maintained an Internal Online Recruitment Application using `Typescript`, `GraphQL`, `Awilix (Dependency Injection Container)` and serverless framework `AWS Lambda`.
+Key contributions include developing new features for Dynamic Recruitment Process while keep maintain the current running applications by versioning the applications.
+- Developed an Internal Employee Attendance Application using `Nest.Js`, `Typescript`, and `Amazon Elastic Container Service (Amazon ECS)`.
+Key contributions include developing the REST API and the deployment.
+The REST API was built with `Domain Driven Design (DDD)` as the software design and `Command-Query Responsibility Segregation (CQRS)` as the software pattern.
+The application was deployed to `ECS`.
+- Developed an Internal Employee Leave Request Application as Proof of Concept (PoC) Application of `Java Spring Boot`.
+The PoC used to gain knowledge of the backend teams to adopt a new framework.
+The PoC tells about RBAC Authentication, JWT Authentication, RDBMS with ORM, CI/CD, Firebase Push Notifications, interaction with `AWS SDK` (`S3`, `Lambda`, and `ECS`), and unit testing.
+- Developed a Drawing Tools Application for Japanese Smart Construction Companies as Collaborated projects with NRI Japan.
+Using `Typescript` and `Nest.Js`.
+Key contributions include developing the REST API and the database designs.

 #### RCTI+ (PT.
 MNC Digital) - Supervisor Software Engineer